 When choosing a lubricant:

-- Find a lubricant that is water- or silicone-based.
+- Opt for a lubricant that’s water- or silicone-based.